diamant3/awesome-open-organizations/CONTRIBUTING.md

 # Welcome Folks!

-Thank you for taking interest, please use this
+Thank you for taking interest, please use this to contribute.

 ## Adding Organization